 Recruit national and local members to serve on Teachers Workshop Committee.

-Organize and lead conference calls with Teachers Workshop Committee member.
+Organize and lead conference calls with Teachers Workshop Committee member, when needed.

 Participate in monthly WeatherFest calls to report status of organization of the Teachers Workshop

 Lead Teachers Workshop Committee in the organization of all aspects of Teachers Workshop, including